 Inverse ETFs allow investors to bet against, or “short” the market.
-Here we'll look at the best inverse ETFs to profit from stock market downturns.
+Here we'll look at the best inverse ETFs for the S&P 500 Index for 2023 to profit from stock market downturns.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 What Is an Inverse ETF and How Do They Work?

 Inverse ETFs can be a market timer's best friend.
 They allow bears to short, or bet against, the stock market.
 That is, when stocks drop, the value of these ETFs goes up.
 As such, these products are also referred to as “short ETFs” or “bear ETFs.”

 Typically bonds are held for downside protection due to their uncorrelation to stocks.
 A more direct hedge to maximize gains while the market drops is to use inverse ETFs to short the market.

 Inverse ETFs use derivatives such as futures, options, and swaps to produce positive returns from market declines.
 Specifically, as the name suggests, these funds aim to deliver the inverse return of their target index.
 I'll explain that math for each fund in a bit, but here's a visual illustration of this concept using the performance of one of the live funds mentioned below versus the S&P 500 index for the year 2022:

 Notice how the lines are mirror images of each other.